 While blockchain shows promise in improving the insurance industry from every angle, the technology is still in its infancy.
 There is so much unknown about the true power of this technology.
 However, there are some start-up companies leading the way with blockchain, exploring the benefits to how this tech could improve business processes and customer satisfaction in the insurance industry.

-Beenest is a decentralized home sharing platform (similar to Airbnb) that allows users to book homes using the company’s Bee Token.
-This company developed blockchain-based homeowners insurance for Beenest homeowners.
-Lemonade combines distributed ledger technology with artificial intelligence to offer insurance to renters and homeowners starting at $5 per month.
+Lemonade combines distributed ledger technology with artificial intelligence to offer insurance at low prices.
+For instance, its renters insurance and term life policies start at under $10 per month.
 According to Lemonade, their business model takes a fixed fee from each monthly payment, then allocates the rest towards future claims.
 When a claim is made, the blockchain’s smart contracts verify the loss immediately so the customer gets paid quickly.